2004 Stanley Cup Final

 Lightning owner William Davidson became the first owner in sports history to win two championships in one year as eight days after this series ended, the other team that Davidson owned (the Detroit Pistons of the NBA) won the NBA title in five games over the Los Angeles Lakers.
 This was the last Stanley Cup Final to be played for two years, as the 2004–05 NHL lockout began three months after the end of this series, lasting over ten months and leading to the cancellation of the following season, with the league not returning to play for the Stanley Cup until 2006.
 This was the last of three consecutive Finals to feature a team making its debut appearance.

-Paths to the Finals
+Paths to the 2004 Stanley Cup Finals

 Tampa Bay Lightning

 Tampa Bay finished the season with 106 points and entered the playoffs as the Eastern Conference’s top seed.
 They defeated the eighth, seventh, and third-seeded teams, beating the New York Islanders 4–1, the Montreal Canadiens 4–0 and the Philadelphia Flyers 4–3, in order, and they advanced to the Finals for the first time in franchise history since their establishment in 1992.
 It was also the third year in a row in which a team made their debut Finals appearance, after the Carolina Hurricanes and Mighty Ducks of Anaheim.